 Organisations have been asking their business users to review SAP access change requests for quite some time now.
 However, even with regulations such as SOX / JSOX being in existence for almost 20 years, the requirement to perform a User Access Review is a more recent requirement for many organisations.

 The primary driver behind a User Access Review is usually for audit reasons.
 Many audit regulations such a Sarbanes Oxley (SOX) Act and JSOX require listed organisations to perform a User Access Review on a periodic basis, usually annually.

 Before we go any further, let’s remind ourselves of the purposes of the User Access Review:

 During the course of a specific year, SAP access change requests will be simulated using an access control solution.
 Line Managers / Business users will be required to review these proposed changes, with approved requests being applied in SAP.

-The User Access Review therefore provides the organization with an opportunity to re-look at the user’saccess to confirm whether it is still relevant and applicable (as the user may have moved to a different job functions, or their role may have changed since the role assignment was done).
-One of the great advantages of a User Access Review is that is limits SAP authorization creep.
+The User Access Review therefore provides the organisation with an opportunity to re-look at the user’saccess to confirm whether it is still relevant and applicable (as the user may have moved to a different job functions, or their role may have changed since the role assignment was done).
+One of the great advantages of a User Access Review is that is limits SAP authorisation creep.

 There is a need to shift the mindset of the business users from it being an audit tick box exercise to a valuable activity in remediating access risk.
 The reasons for doing this should not be to appease audit, but rather as a valuable access risk management activity.

-However, to support this shift in thinking, organizations need to consider several process changes to support the business.
-It is important for organizations to understand the challenges facing the business users who perform the SAP User Access Review.
+However, to support this shift in thinking, organisations need to consider several process changes to support the business.
+It is important for organisations to understand the challenges facing the business users who perform the SAP User Access Review.
 If the business users find the User Access Review process onerous and/or challenging, they will push back on the process and treat it as a tick-box exercise.
-The result: The organization will extract minimal value for the User Access Review.
+The result: The organisation will extract minimal value for the User Access Review.